-Originally from the Dominican Republic, jewelry designer Luz Ortiz, she decided to channel her love of Art Deco, industrial design, and all things mid-century modern into jewelry, and began taking basic jewelry courses at the 92nd street YMCA.
+Originally from the Dominican Republic, jewelry designer Luz Ortiz, 30, moved to Brooklyn, New York when she was nine-years-old with early dreams of breaking into the fashion industry.
+She went on to study fashion design at the Art Institute of New York, but since graduating in 2013, has made a name for herself with her minimalist accessories, rather than clothes.
+After useful internships with Robert Lee Morris and Pamela Love, she decided to channel her love of Art Deco, industrial design, and all things mid-century modern into jewelry, and began taking basic jewelry courses at the 92nd street YMCA.
 “Getting into jewelry design happened naturally and unplanned,” Ortiz said.
 “I really enjoy the process of manipulating metal and working with different materials.
 Jewelry also has a different place, it's more personal and holds special connection to the person.”
 In 2014, she launched her first collection and her pieces were quickly spotted by buyers like Kai Avent-deLeon of Sincerely Tommy.
 Today, Ortiz still handcrafts all her pieces in New York, but draws inspiration from her sunny roots (and longs for a window in her current studio space).

 Describe your style in three words: